ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### mmapstorage

 - [mmapstorage](https://www.libelektra.org/plugins/mmapstorage) is now able to persist the Global KeySet, which is used by the `cache` plugin. _(Mihael Pranjić)_
-- Fixed support for `kdb export`, by adding compatibility with non-regular files in the mmapstorage set function. _(Mihael Pranjić)_
+- Fixed support for `kdb import` and `kdb export`, by adding compatibility with non-regular files in the mmapstorage plugin. _(Mihael Pranjić)_

 ## Libraries